 Here are some reasons why social media is so important in recruitment marketing for service sector jobs:

-- Reach a larger audience – In the service industry, sourcing candidates at a rate that keeps up with turnover is all about volume – you need to be able to keep the top of your funnel packed with talent.
+- Reach a larger audience – In the service industry, sourcing candidates at a rate that keeps up with turnover is all about volume – you need to be able to keep the top of your funnel packed with prospective talent.
 Social media platforms, such as Facebook, Twitter, Tik Tok, and Instagram, have billions of active users.
 Additionally, there is plenty of data showing that Millenials and Gen Z (the ideal persona for entry-level roles) are regular social media users.
 The fact is that they aren’t picking up their phones to go look at job boards!
 By augmenting efforts with social media marketing, you can reach a much larger audience than traditional channels.
 This means that job postings can be seen by a wider range of potential candidates, increasing the chances of finding the right person for your open roles.

 - Stand out from the crowd – Job boards are crowded spaces.
 Every recruiting team at every organization must set up and maintain a profile on Indeed, ZipRecruiter, and others as a matter of principle.
 But as a result, potential candidates are left swimming through tens or even hundreds of different job listings and are often left having to compare on one or two variables.
 Social media provides opportunities for you to stand out by not only promoting your jobs but also effectively building and promoting your brand reputation.
-By creating a strong and consistent presence on social media, you can showcase your culture, values, and employee experience, all showcasing this in a much smaller competitive pool.
+By creating a strong and consistent presence on social media, you can showcase your culture, values, and employee experience in a much smaller competitive pool.

 - Target talent more effectively – In the service sector, location is everything.
 When sourcing talent, recruiters are often bound by the geographical radius of physical stores, restaurants, and warehouses.
 Talent that is physically closer to their place of work is more likely to stay in their role long term.
 Social media advertising is unique in that it allows for specific geotargeting.
 This gives recruiters the ability to tailor messaging for specific locations and set up campaigns that will only be displayed to the relevant audience.
 This increases the chances of not only finding the right talent fit but also that you will decrease turnover chances.